arpa2/tlspool/doc/socketprotocol.rst

 should facilitate entry of PINs by independent programs.

-To this end, a program can access the TLS pool socket and issue a PIN_ENTRY_OFFER command request.
-In response to this command, the TLS pool can issue a PIN_ENTRY_OFFER command response, asking for a particular PIN code.
-The user is somehow asked to enter the said PIN, and another PIN_ENTRY_OFFER is submitted, this time carrying the PIN.
-All these interactions carry the same request identity.
+To this end, a program can access the TLS pool socket and issue a PINENTRY command request.
+In response to this command, the TLS pool can issue a PINENTRY command response, asking for a particular PIN code.
+The user is somehow asked to enter the said PIN, and another PINENTRY is submitted, this time carrying the PIN and the callback identity from the PINENTRY from the TLS pool to which it responds.

-The different formats of PIN_ENTRY_OFFER are distinguished by looking at the PIN string.
+The different formats of PINENTRY are distinguished by looking at the PIN string.
 If it is an empty string, it is not submitting a PIN and it is merely an offer to pickup on future PIN validation proposals.
 The empty PIN can also be supplied to